US to keep about 650 troops in Afghanistan after withdrawal

 According to the officials, Turkey has largely agreed to provide security at the airport as long as it receives support from American forces.
 U.S. and Turkish military officials are meeting in Ankara this week to finalize arrangements.

-On Wednesday, Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said there is not yet a written agreement with Turks on airport security.
-He said he did not want to speak about specifics before there is a final agreement, but added, "I feel very comfortable that security at the Kabul airport will be maintained and the Turks will be a part of that."
+On Wednesday, Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, cited progress toward agreement with Turks on airport security.
+"I feel very comfortable that security at the Kabul airport will be maintained and the Turks will be a part of that," he said.

-The U.S. troop departure, which began with Biden's announcement in April that he was ending U.S. military involvement in Afghanistan, is ramping up just as the administration moves ahead with plans to evacuate tens of thousands of interpreters and others who worked with American forces during the war and now fear for their safety.
+The U.S. troop departure is ramping up just as the administration moves ahead with plans to evacuate tens of thousands of interpreters and others who worked with American forces during the war and now fear for their safety.

 A senior administration official said Thursday that planning has accelerated in recent days to relocate the Afghans and their families to other countries or U.S. territories while their visa applications are processed.
 The official spoke on the condition of anonymity to discuss unannounced plans.
 The administration intends to carry out the evacuation later this summer, likely in August, according to a second official familiar with the deliberations but not authorized to discuss them publicly.